rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---
 0.3.9: It's Not A Jungle Gym
 - Added the Hexagonal Truss.
-The truss segment is based on the design from NASA's Discovery II paper.
+The truss segment is based on the design from NASA's Discovery II paper and sized to work with Near Future Construction's Octo-truss.
 - Added the Half-sized Hexagonal Truss.
 It is based on the design from NASA's Discovery II paper.
-- Added the HexPort, used for docking hexagonal truss segments together.
-NOTE: If Near Future Construction is installed, then the hexagonal truss segments and HexPort will be hidden.
+NOTE: If you have Near Future Construction installed, then the truss and half-truss will be hidden.
 - Added the WB-2 MHD Fusion Reactor.
 - Tweaked resource densities for Glykerol and FusionPellets to bring them in line with CRP values.
 Thanks Nertea for the new values and for including the resources with CRP! :)